JoaoAlexNunes/ntol/C/README.md

 ### Build Tool

 C projects commonly use **Make** as the build tool.
 Make is a build automation tool that automatically builds executable programs and libraries from source code.
+In my case I'm actually using **premake** that generates make files for linux

 ### Compiler